When making money online it’s always about affiliate traffic sources. Isn’t it? Not just any traffic, though.

 These push notifications are unobtrusive, easy to launch, and when people do opt-in to receive “notifications”, you can send out regular updates (such as blog posts or news) to each of those subscribers who opted-in.

-Use a tool like PushCrew (first 500 subscribers are free) and start building this “parallel” audience.
+Use a tool like One Signal (has a free option) and start building this “parallel” audience.

 Admittedly, you won’t see much of a traffic inflow with just a few subscribers.
 However, as it is true for most digital marketing channels, your traffic starts to come in when you build up an audience.